 Each granule of Milorganite contains the exact same nutrients.
 Segregation, caused by poor blending or handling of fertilizer mixes shows up as streaking in lawns.
 Because each granule of Milorganite is identical to all others, streaking is much less likely to occur.
 Milorganite’s uniform granules also ensure that spread patterns remain consistent.

 Nutrient release is slow in extreme weather and moisture (either too much or too little) conditions.
-Nitrogen release peaks with moderate temperatures of late spring, slows with excessive summer heat and increases again with moderating temperatures of fall.
+Nitrogen release peaks with moderate temperatures of late spring which slows with the excessive summer heat and increases again with moderating temperatures of fall.
 This follows the same level of activity that plants have during those times.
-The result is minimum loss of nutrients and the most efficient use of fertilizer.
+The result is a minimum loss of nutrients and the most efficient use of fertilizer.
 In the tropics, nutrient release will occur whenever moisture is sufficient to support growth.